The Bancorp, Inc. (TBBK): History, Ownership, Mission, How It Works & Makes Money

 Vision statement

-The Bancorp's vision is to be recognized as the premier provider of banking services to non-bank financial service companies and payment companies, characterized by:
+The vision is to be recognized as the premier provider of banking services to non-bank financial service companies and payment companies.
+This means being the go-to expert for specialized, complex banking needs, characterized by continuous development and strong partnerships.

-• Partnership: Building long-term, collaborative relationships with clients.
+• Build long-term, collaborative relationships with clients and partners.

 The Bancorp, Inc. (TBBK) How It Works